TubercularOx/darkhaunter/Geekery/tarquin.md

 ### Crushing Weight of the Mountain

+> While you are in this stance, you gain the ability to constrict.

 Malack [explicitly credits](https://www.giantitp.com/comics/oots0876.html) Tarquin with teaching him a holding technique that he employs against Durkon.

 If Tarquin is a Swordsage, a fit for this holding technique is *Crushing Weight of the Mountain*, a Swordsage stance that enables Constrict as a combat option.
 During the fight, Malack is shown constricting Durkon with his tail.